‘Outdoor Kids’ Are Happier And ‘Indoor Kids’ Are A Myth

-Whether it’s waves crashing on a sandbank or wind rustling through the treetops, nature captivates humans.
+Be it waves crashing or wind blowing, nature captivates humans.
 And this might be, from an evolutionary standpoint, for the best.
-Studies suggest that people who immerse themselves in landscapes and wildernesses experience mood, cognitive, health, and longevity benefits.
+Studies suggest that outdoor kids, kids playing outside who immerse themselves in landscapes and wildernesses experience mood, cognitive, health, and longevity benefits.
 And kids who scrape their knees on wet pond stones or hike up sodden hillsides get higher grades in school, have lower levels of stress, and grow up caring about conservation.

 “Children who learn and play in nature are healthier, happier and smarter,” Jennifer Bristol of Texas Children in Nature, a program within Texas Parks and Wildlife, told Fatherly.
 Besides the numerous health benefits, studies suggest “they perform better in school, they have higher levels of self discipline, they are more cooperative with others, better problem solvers, more creative, feel more connected with nature, and become tomorrow’s conservation stewards.”

-The question is why.
+So why is this the case?
 Who taught both inland and coastal peoples that the sound of the ocean is soothing?
 Why do mountains, flowers, and babbling brooks make people from vastly different cultures all feel similarly at peace?
 Why do tranquil clearings in forests feel so…tranquil?

 Biologist E.O.
 Wilson proposed a solution, known as the Biophilia Hypothesis.
 In explaining mankind’s universal pull outdoors, Wilson noted that early humans spent millions of years surviving by their connection with nature before the advent of cities and supermarkets.
 Those who tracked animals, nibbled on plants, and sought clean water were most likely to survive.
 “It would be therefore quite extraordinary,” Wilson reasoned in 1995.
 “To find that all learning rules related to that world have been erased in a few thousand years, even in the tiny minority of peoples who have existed for more than one or two generations in wholly urban environments.”